Ventive Standard Terms and Conditions of Sale

 4.3 Where the Seller agrees to deliver the Goods otherwise than at the Seller’s premises the Buyer shall pay the Seller’s charges for transport, packaging and insurance.

-5.4 All Services will be provided as payment terms 14 days from date of invoice.
+5.3 All Services will be provided by the Seller on payment terms of 14 days from date of invoice.

 5.5 If the Buyer fails to make any payment by the due date then, without prejudice to any other right or remedy available to the Seller, the Seller may without liability: